SCMr FAQ Topics

-The SCM program is designed for early-career supply chain professionals who want to go back to school and receive advanced training in supply chain management.
-Candidates should have work experience and good quantitative skills, including some college-level calculus, linear algebra, and probability/statistics.
-However, you need not have a degree in engineering to apply.
+No, you do not need have a degree in engineering to apply.
 Classroom and personal interaction is enhanced by varied experiences in the student body.
-SCM Admissions strives to build a class with diverse backgrounds such as finance, information technology, management, marketing, and sales.
+The Admission Committee strives to build a class with diverse educational (and professional) backgrounds such as finance, information technology, management, marketing, and sales.
+The program requires a strong analytic background, but you need not be an engineer, and in fact many of our students are not.
 We encourage students from a wide variety of backgrounds and disciplines to apply.
-If you have questions about whether you would be a good candidate for the SCM program, please contact us directly.

 What if I have little or no work experience?